-On July 6, 2011, we found out that our lives would be forever changed.
-We were going to have a baby.
-As the pregnancy progressed, we were ecstatic to find out that it was going to be a baby girl.
-We had started to get everything ready for her eventual arrival.
-The clothes and blankets were washed and folded, the crib and dresser had arrived, and we were getting more and more excited.
-However, on January 24, 2012 everything changed.
+On July 6, 2011, we found out that our lives would be forever changed: we were going to have a baby!
+As the pregnancy progressed, we were ecstatic to find out that we were having a baby girl.

-Soon after leaving the hospital, we decided that we wanted to do all we could to keep Jane’s memory alive and make a difference for parents and families that find themselves in a situation similar to ours.
+After leaving the hospital, as grief settled into every corner of our lives, we knew two things.
+We wanted to keep Jane’s memory alive, and we wanted to make a difference for parents and families finding themselves in a situation similar to ours.

 One of many things that happened while at the hospital was the need for Bob and our extended family to be in the general labor and delivery waiting room.
 Although this is typically a place to rejoice over new life, we were there in shock and grieving the loss of Jane.
 In fact, two other families were there at the same time, celebrating their respective births as we grieved.
 It was uncomfortable for everyone.

 And this is where the idea of Jane’s Room began.
 We have become advocates for parents and families experiencing pregnancy loss, infant death, or hardship while at the hospital, seeking to give them the space they need.